 Political system: Constitutional parliamentary republic

 Major religions: Freedom of religion is enshrined in the South African constitution.
-Christianity, Islam and Hinduism are the most prominent religions.
+Christianity, Islam, and Hinduism are the most prominent religions.

 Main languages: South Africa has 11 official languages, though English is the standard form of communication.
-Afrikaans and the Xhosa, Zulu and Sotho languages are also widely spoken and vary in prevalence depending on geographic location.
+Afrikaans and the Xhosa, Zulu and Sesotho languages are also widely spoken and vary in prevalence depending on geographic location.

 Tipping: 10 percent (or more for good service) is common.